Login with Netlify Identity

 Overview

 Monitoring and evaluation (M&E) are a key component of programming.
-Through M&E, the programme results at all levels (impact, outcome, output, process and input) can be measured to provide the basis for accountability and informed decision-making at both programme and policy level.
+Through M&E, the programme results at all levels can be measured to provide the basis for accountability and informed decision-making at both programme and policy level.

 Loading resources